ar-io/ar-io-ant-registry-process/docs/madr/3-handlers.md

   - Less complex
 - **Cons:**
   - Increased complexity in management.
-  - Unable to index ANT's without the ANT itself sending the state to the registry, which could be added as a handler to ants, but unnecessary.
+  - Unable to index ANTs without the ANT itself sending the state to the registry, which could be added as a handler to ants, but unnecessary.

 ## Decision Outcome

-It was decided to proceed with the `Register` handler with the caveat that it is not necessarily required for ANT's to add their state to the registry and that the `State-Notice` handler can still accept state to include the ANT.
+It was decided to proceed with the Register handler with the caveat that it is not necessarily required for ANTs to add their state to the registry and that the State-Notice handler can still accept state to include the ANT.

 ### Initial Process Handlers